-If you want colors, try Gray to see if your appearance looks better with it it does it make you look ‘lost’?
-Basically for this test rely of the example of Bella Hadid (Soft Summer).
+If you want colors, try Gray to see if your appearance looks better with it does it make you look ‘lost’?
+Basically, this test relies on the example of Bella Hadid (Soft Summer).

 She flourishes in gray color, which makes her look so much better than the other bright colors.

 For now, let’s focus on understanding your hue and value to determine which of the four seasons best describes you!

 It’s alright if you don’t fit in either of the four seasons— a 12-season color analysis awaits you ahead in the article.

 Hue: Warm or cold